Things to do in Tara National Park

 During our stay in Bajina Basta we came across a popular restaurant with seats on top of a waterfall.
 It is surrounded by lush scenery of the river and landscapes.
 The waterfall drops down into the River Drina, completely surrounded by nature with views of the hills of Bosnia.
 What more could you ask for!

-Restaurant Vrelo is one of the most beautiful places where you will have your coffee and eat.
+Restaurant Vrelo is one of the most beautiful places where you can have your coffee and eat.
 It has spectacular views, fresh air and seats that are located on top of a waterfall which you can observe.
 If you like to try Serbian traditional dishes, including fish and fresh salads, this restaurant is a good place to stop by on your way to Tara mountain.
 We enjoyed a few meals here on multiple occasions, and indulged in some coffee and pancakes.

 Mountains, deep gorges, clear lakes, and spectacular viewpoints – this is Tara National Park.

 If you prefer activities such as walking, hiking and enjoying the beauties of untouched nature, Tara will exceeded all your expectations.
 You will also come across a few villages with traditional houses inside the Tara National Park.
 We drove up to the national park and walked roughly 15 minutes through the forest which lead us to the most a m a z i n g views!
 There is a path that is open to the public so do not worry, you will not get lost.
 I am naturally very afraid of heights, but I managed to take a photo of the spectacular views.
-Behind me at the very edge, was a man casually eating a sandwich, as you do 😜.

 Near Mt Tara you will find other places to visit such as Bajina Bašta, Visegrad, ethno village Drvengrad and the Šargan Eight rail can be visited as well.
 You can also find some archaeological sites such as the Stećci Medieval Tombstone Graveyards in Perućac, medieval fortress Solotnik and the Rača Monastery from the 13th century.